When are Strawberries in Season and When is Picking Season?

-If you’re eager for the sweet taste of fresh strawberries when spring comes around, you’re in luck.
-Other than rhubarb, strawberries are the first fruit to ripen in the spring and early summer months.
+If you’re craving the sweet taste of fresh strawberries when spring arrives, you’re in luck.
+Aside from rhubarb, strawberries are one of the first fruits to ripen in the spring and early summer.

 Strawberries Have Such Variety